DataFire/Integrations/integrations/generated/amazonaws_config/README.md

   * NonCompliantResourceCount [ComplianceContributorCount](#compliancecontributorcount)

 ### ComplianceSummaryByResourceType
-* ComplianceSummaryByResourceType `object`: The number of AWS resources of a specific type that are compliant or noncompliant, up to a maximum of 100 for each compliance.
+* ComplianceSummaryByResourceType `object`: The number of AWS resources of a specific type that are compliant or noncompliant, up to a maximum of 100 for each.
   * ComplianceSummary [ComplianceSummary](#compliancesummary)
   * ResourceType [StringWithCharLimit256](#stringwithcharlimit256)